PavanRangani/docs/docs/prd/tasks/tasks-notifications.md

 System auto marks `Reopen` or `New`  notifications as read when user perform `Mark as read` action for that `Reopened` or `New`  task from My tasks page.

 Notification message always shows the current name of the task.
 For e.g. At the time of the notification is triggered, name of the task was `Task1` but currently name of the task is changed to `Task2`.
 In notification dialog, name of that task is shown as `Task2`

+### Sub-Tasks Notification
+- Currently for normal tasks we have implemented above notifications.
+All these notifications are still valid for Multi-Step tasks.
+We just need to assume that the responsible party at subtask level is also Responsible at the parent task.
+- For Sub-Task, We will just implement one new notification - When Sub-Task is marked as done.
+This notification will be sent only to the Accountable party (and responsible party when other person marks subtask as done).
+I have explained this rule through one example.
+- E.g. Consider a Multi-Step task `Prepare Madrona IX Subdocs for John and Jane`
+    - Mike as an `Accountable` and Chelsea as a `Consulted`
+    - Keith is `Responsible` for one Sub-Task

+    - When Mike creates the above task: Chelsea and Keith get one notification for the parent task is added.

+    - Later on, When Mike adds one new subtask in the above parent task where Braden is `Responsible`: Only Branden will get notification about the Parent task assigned to him.
+No notification for subtask.

+    - When Mike deletes the parent task: Chelsea, Branden and Keith get one notification for the parent task is deleted.

+    - When Branden completes the subtask and marks it as done: Only Mike gets notification about subtask is completed.

+    - When Keith completes the subtask and marks it as done: Only Mike gets notification about subtask is completed.

+    - When Mike marks the parent task as done: Chelsea gets one notification for the parent task is marked as done.
+(Here I have assumed that Keith and Branden’s subtasks are completed)

+    - When Mike Reopens parent task: Chelsea gets one notification for the parent task is Reopened.

+**Known Cases**
+- System doesn't send a new notification of Sub-Task if a second sub-task is added to his queue.
+  - Suppose `Sue` adds `Mike` as responsible for the Sub-Task.
+So `Mike` will see that task and Sub-Task in his queue.
+Now, `Sue` adds another Sub-Task to that task and sets `Mike` as responsible.
+So Mike will not get notification of the new subtask.

 ## UX Rules